-- Raw meat – Can lead to contamination with coliform bacteria, toxoplasmosis, and salmonella.
-Meat should not be eaten if it is raw or cooked rare.
-Toxoplasmosis, caused by a parasite, can in the worst case lead to stillbirth, long-term structural and neurological damage, and other devastating effects.
+Consuming inadequately cooked meat can lead to contamination with coliform bacteria, toxoplasmosis, and salmonella.
+For pregnant women, meat should not be eaten if it is raw or cooked rare.
+Toxoplasmosis, caused by a parasite, can in the worst-case scenario lead to stillbirth, long-term structural and neurological damage, and other devastating effects.

-- Raw fish – Raw fish is ok to eat, but should be frozen for at least 72 hours before eaten.
+It’s okay to eat raw fish, but this should be frozen for at least 72 hours before eaten.